 Day 2: Arrive Copenhagen, Denmark.
 National Museum

 Day 4: National Museum, Ladby Ship Grave.
 Overnight Vejle for two nights

 Day 4: Danevirke and Haithabu Museum in Hedaby, Germany

 Day 6: Ravning Bridge, Jelling, Lindholm Høje.
 Overnight Frederikshavn

 Day 7: Ferry to Gothenburg.
 Hedared Stave Church

 Day 8: Tanum.
 Overnight Oslo, Norway for two nights

 Day 9: Norsk Folkemuseum, Viking Ship Museum, Norwegian Museum of Cultural History

 Day 10: Fly Stockholm.
 Vasa Museum, Swedish History Museum.
-Overnight Stockholm for four nights
+Overnight Stockholm for three nights